WhatsApp is good for your mental health !!

 - Increased blood pressure

-- Weakening of the immune system, ESPECIALLY FOR CHILDREN.
+- The weakening of the immune system, ESPECIALLY FOR CHILDREN.

 and physical changes in humans like “TEXT” neck like in study done in australia – Researchers study in the Journal of Anatomy said growing numbers of people have growths called enlarged external occipital protuberances(EOP) at the base of their skull.